cwyse/wysechoice-wiki/home/admin_setup.md

 ...

 A docker network should be created at installation time even if it is not configured in the router.

+## Timezone
+Docker images (or at least containers) should run `dpkg-reconfigure tzdata` to set the timezone to New York.

 ## Rsyncd
 This is required for backup purposes.
 It should be set to restart on-failure by updating the /etc/systemd/system/mult-user.target.wants/rsync.service to include